 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-As I mentioned above there are only two things that go into a classic Mimosa recipe – champagne and orange juice.
+As I mentioned above there are only two things that go into a classic Mimosa recipe – one part sparkling wine or champagne and one part orange juice.

 With so few ingredients, each one makes an important contribution to the drink, so let’s talk about them.

 Having said that, I almost never use champagne when I’m making Mimosas.
 And here’s why:

 - Second, you can’t really taste the delicate notes of that good champagne because it is overpowered by orange juice.

 So I use Prosecco instead (Cava also works).
 In fact, you can use any type of sparkling wine that you like.

 I prefer dry sparkling wines (which are less sweet) in Mimosas…for me, the orange juice is already sweet enough.

 That means means I buy a Brut Prosecco.
 (Prosecco comes in a wide range of sweetness, with Brut being the driest – you can read more about that HERE if you’re interested).

 However, if you are a sweet wine lover, feel free to go with a sparkling Moscato if you want to.